 iPad and iPhone

 If you’ve tried saving to your iPhone or iPad and can’t quite figure it out, not to worry.
 This is by far the most common question we get in our inbox.
+Sadly, Apple likes to change how this works from iOS to iOS version.

 Note that the option will only appear for a few seconds when you first download the book.
 However, just tap anywhere on the book itself to bring it back.